octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 #### Constants

-Constants are immutable by design, which means their values cannot be reassigned.
+Constants are by design immutable, which means their values cannot be reassigned.
-Put in another way, they can be assigned once, at their declaration.
+Put in another way, they can only be assigned once, at their declaration.
 When defining a constant you need to provide a name, type and a value:

 ```js